 “Something is simple or complex depending on the way we choose to describe it.” – Herbert A. Simon

-We live on a tiny planet in an ever expanding universe with no boundaries.
+We live on a tiny planet in an ever-expanding universe with no boundaries.
 I think it’s almost impossible for only one form of life to have developed in a 14 billion year existence.
-I don’t think that the existence of life could be a random phenomenon that just happened on earth, there has to be something else somewhere out there wether it be in our galaxy or in a completely different space time.
+I don’t think that the existence of life could be a random phenomenon that just happened on earth, there has to be something else somewhere out there whether it is in our galaxy or in completely different space-time.
 There are infinite possibilities in our universe.

 I don’t know about Government conspiracies regarding Aliens though.
 If another form of life was smart enough to navigate through our solar system and find us, I don’t think anyone on this planet would have the power or intelligence to cover it up.

 Straight lines can be boring for sure.
 But they can also be fun if you pull back really hard and go to the moon.
 I suppose that it just depends on what you’re used to riding.
 I’ve ridden different trails around the world and every set is so different because it is built by someone to suit their riding, so sometimes you hit a straight set of doubles and they are so perfect that you have the best time, but then sometimes you hit a straight line and you don’t have the best time.
 At the end of the day though, I much prefer a set of real trails with berms and hips, nothing beats sending a double that leads straight into a big right-hander.